OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

 Use
 ^^^

-Different shapes of the volumes inside the tree level can be choosen, among those listed in table 2
+Different shapes of the volumes inside the tree level can be choosen, among those listed in :numref:`shape_tab`

-Figure 4 illustrates the kind of detector that can be simulated with this system without any geometry constraint.
+:numref:`onesectorCPET` illustrates the kind of detector that can be simulated with this system without any geometry constraint.
 On the other hand, there is no specific output format associated with this system and information regarding the hits are only available in ROOT or ASCII format.

+.. _ctscanner-label:

 CTscanner
 ~~~~~~~~~